centreon/centreon-documentation/en/graph-views/install.md

 ### Centreon MAP server

 Install Centreon MAP from the Centreon MAP yum repository.
-It will automatically install java and Tomcat if needed.
+It will automatically install java (OpenJDK 11) if needed.
 You need to have a MySQL/MariadDB database to store Centreon Map data, wether it's on localhost or somewhere else.

 If you installed your Centreon Map server from a "fresh CentOS installation" you